MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 Attach a child node to its children list, and then return itself

-It\'s used for building the command tree structure
+It's used for building the command tree structure

-Parameter *node*: A node instance to be added to current node\'s children list
+Parameter *node*: A node instance to be added to current node's children list

 The command tree in the [Quick Peek](#a-quick-peek) section can be built